 The sin is the sin of unbelief.
-That's the real enemy, not just the pressures from the outside, but the one from within, the sin of unbelief, the tendency to want to quit believing and living for God.
+That's our real enemy, not just the pressures from the outside, but the one from within, the sin of unbelief, the tendency to want to quit believing and living for God.

-The struggle was real, but there's something that hadn't happened yet.
-What was it?
+Their struggle was real, but here's something that hadn't happened yet.
 You haven't "resisted unto blood," as the KJV puts it.
 In other words, yes, things may be tough, but you're still living!
 You haven't died yet.
 You haven't shed your blood yet, have you?